FBR Finalizes Evaluation Of Applications For Track & Trace System Of Specified Goods - UrduPoint

 FBR Finalizes Evaluation Of Applications For Track & Trace System Of Specified Goods

-Initially 11 bids were received out of which 8 bids were technically qualified, said FBR statement issued here Monday.
+Initially 11 bids were received out of which 8 bids were technically qualified, said FBR statement issued here.

 The Technical scores were awarded to them on the basis of specified evaluation criteria, it said adding that for ensuring complete transparency, technical scores of all technically compliant bidders were displayed for all attendees to see prior to opening of the financial bids.